-Siamese cats are among the most beloved and popular cat breeds, some differences regularly occur between males and females.
+Siamese cats are among the most beloved and popular cat breeds, with only some differences regularly occurring between males and females.
 These differences can make one better for your household and the other potentially a poor match.
 For example, male Siamese cats are known to be more loving and cuddly, even more so when they’re neutered, while females tend to be more independent.
 It’s important to have a good grasp of the differences between male and female Siamese cats to ensure you choose the right cat to bring home.

 At a Glance